-- Do you get a reasonable return on the time and energy you invest in meetings?
+- Do you get a reasonable return on the time and energy you invest?

-Or are they your number 1 time waster and source of frustration?
+Or are they your number one time waster and source of frustration?

-Unfortunately we can’t always influence the effectiveness or the outcomes of the meetings we attend but we can take charge of the meetings that we run ourselves.
+Unfortunately, you can’t always influence the effectiveness or the outcomes of the meetings you attend but you can take charge of the meetings you run.

-Let’s take a step back for a moment and think about what the purpose of most meetings is?
+Let’s take a step back for a moment and think about what the purpose of most meetings are?

 They are generally to support the team to deliver a task, service, project or new initiative… all of which are ultimately linked to the achievement of the business goals.